lemocla/Codzilla/documentation/features.md

     - ### **Reset password**

-         The user will be asked for his email and a reset link with a token will be sent to the email address provided should it exist in the database.
+         The user will be asked for their email and a reset link with a token will be sent to the email address provided should it exist in the database.

-         Once clicking on the reset link, the user is redirected to form prompting for a new password and confirmation of that password.
+         Once clicking on the reset link, the user is redirected to a form prompting for a new password and confirmation of that password.

-         Upon the submitting the new password the user is redirected to [].
+         Upon the submitting the new password the user is redirected to the landing page.

          > As a returning user, I want to reset my password if I forgot it so that I can access my account.